htomeload/xhrService/README.md

 xhrService is library which base on XMLHttpRequest of JavaScript, it can do various request with simple POST and GET request, such as...
 * GET request with automated encode parameter into string and concat it with url.
-* POST request with or without upload in same request.
+* POST request with or without upload file in same request.

 It have also have some minor but critical features, for example...
 * Simplest receive parameters as plain object and encode each parameters into correct form before sent.